- The definition of a solenoid is coil of wire that acts like a magnet when a flow of electricity passes through it.

 An example of a solenoid is the part of a car's starting system that transfers the electric current from the ignition to the motor.

-Origin: Fr solénoïde from Glassical Greek sōlēn, a tube, channel (< IE *tul- < base *twō- > Sans tūṇa, a quiver) plush eidos, -oid
+Origin: Fr solénoïde from Glassical Greek sōlēn, a tube, channel (from Indo-European an unverified form tul- from base an unverified form twō- from source Sanskrit tūṇa, a quiver) plush eidos, -oid

 - solenoidal adjective